Parodius

 Parodius 005 Parodius 046 Parodius 036 Parodius 079

-It can’t be stated enough how incredible Parodius looks on the NES.
+Parodius looks incredible on the NES considering the concessions they had to make.
 Konami did an incredible job and it is up there with Crisis Force in my opinion.
 Most of the absurd enemies and wacky art direction have made the trip to the NES.
 Everything has been suitably scaled down and redesigned in some creative ways.
-The scantily clad Vegas dancer is instead replaced by a fully clothed Galactic dancer.
+The scantily clad Vegas dancer is instead a fully clothed Galactic dancer.
 It is silly in concept but still pretty awesome that they went the extra mile.
-Background detail all around is exceptionally high and the only area the game is let down in is its color palette.
+Background detail all around is exceptionally high and the only area the game suffers is in its color palette.

 The graphics do come with a heavy price however and that is egregiously bad slowdown.
 Similar to Gradius II once you have a full set of options the game slows to a crawl.
 Gradius focused on wide open spaces so it wasn’t as bad and even beneficial.
 Here the narrow passages combined with the slowdown leads to many cheap deaths.
 What is possibly even worse is the flickering.
 Sprites straight up disappear for seconds at a time which is a detriment in this genre.
 The fourth stage is the absolute worst performing and a real knock on the presentation.
 Honestly this is the game’s only flaw; it isn’t game breaking but should have been better.